lindersi/SwissthermScraper/README.md

 - Python modules selenium, paho-mqtt, datetime and sys installed
 - Chrome and Chromedriver installed on OS (on Windows, just place chromedriver.exe in the same folder as app.py)

-Usage:
+Setup:
 - Place Python files
 - Set web portal domain and user/password
   (in secrets.py which is for security reasons not part of the repo)
 - Set MQTT host and credentials
-- Change code to extract needed DOM data
+- Change code to extract needed DOM data (e.g. with the Help of the Chrome Developer Tools)

+Usage:
 - start app.py or use systemd unit file on Linux
 - Listen to MQTT topic "swisstherm/#"
 - Set intervall with "30" to "swisstherm/delay" (seconds)